Runner000/Simple-Bybit-Automated-Trader/README.md

 - `account_size` - Your account size in USD.
 - `bybit_symbol`: - The derivatives symbol on Bybit Futures.

-## Volatility settings
-The volatility indicator used to define the trading range is Bollinger Band Width.
-- `bollinger_band_length` - Lookback of 1 minute candlestick close data used to calculate band width.
-- `bollinger_band_std` - Multipler of standard deviations generated over the lookback period above.

 # Running the bot